phenotypic.abc_.ObjectDetector#

 skimage.feature.canny(): Multi-stage edge detection (Gaussian → gradient → non-max suppression → hysteresis).
 Robust but requires threshold tuning.

-Peak detection with cleanup (RoundPeaks-inspired approach)
+[CannyDetector](src/phenotypic/detect/_canny_detector.py): Edge-based detection with connectivity cleanup

 When and how to refine detections (post-processing)